dabjulmaros/YARA/README.md

 - Views for subreddits, posts, and users
 - Uses Electron headers to pass cors requirements
 - app builts correctly
+- videos will autoplay when the user scrolls them into view

 As to why I'm using Electron for this application and not deploying it in a site somewhere...
-I wanted to use YARA as the name, and by being an electron app I can use app as tha A :).
+I wanted to use YARA as the name, and by being an electron app I can use app as the A.

 I'm working on this as I use it, so for now the development plan is "If I experience an issue or incovenience I will work on it".
 I know very professional, but hey at least I know Im working on issues that matter.